COMPARISON OF LOTUS HYDROGEN PLASMA COMBI BOILERS VS NATURAL GAS COMBI BOILERS

 1. Efficiency and Performance

 Lotus Hydrogen Plasma Boilers: These boilers are extremely efficient, as hydrogen combustion produces instant heat without energy loss.
-Plasma technology allows the boiler to operate with 65% higher efficiency than electric boilers.
+Plasma technology allows the boiler to reache the desired temperature within minutes (e.g., 90 °C in 10 minutes).
 This technology ensures instant heating, making it ideal for homes needing fast temperature adjustments.

-Natural Gas Boilers: Gas boilers have relatively high efficiency (90-94%), but they lose some energy through the combustion process.
-They can be slower to heat water compared to hydrogen plasma systems due to the nature of gas combustion.
+Natural Gas Boilers: Gas boilers have relatively high efficiency (~ 90%), but they lose some energy through the combustion process.
+They are slower to heat water compared to hydrogen plasma systems due to the nature of gas combustion.

 2. Carbon Emissions and Environmental Impact

-Lotus Hydrogen Plasma Boilers: These boilers generate no carbon emissions, provided the electricity used for hydrogen production comes from renewables.
+Lotus Hydrogen Plasma Boilers: These boilers generate no carbon emissions during the heating process.
 The only byproduct is a small amount of water vapor.

 Natural Gas Boilers: Gas boilers emit CO₂, NOₓ, and other harmful gases, contributing significantly to air pollution and climate change.
 Additionally, methane leaks during gas extraction and transport increase their environmental impact.